carlogy/TestPlanMaker/FeaturePlanningDoc.md

 * Build template for Jira ticket creation
 * Automation write to Jira
 * Live build of form inputs as TUI
+* add Test Validation section in form to build out some validation steps
+* New Feature / bug type ticket category
+  - Dynamic form inputs based on type ex: repro steps for bugs